michael-denino/cloudformation-terraform-s3-backend/README.md

 Configure the AWS CLI with credentials capable of creating a CloudFormation stack, S3 bucket, and DynamoDB table.
 Set the desired AWS region.

 ## Deployment
 To deploy the Terraform S3 backend using CloudFormation, run `./scripts/cfn.sh create-stack`. `cfn.sh` will create a CloudFormation stack called `terraform-backend` using the `tf-s3-backend.yaml` template with default parameter values. `cfn.sh` is designed to aid development and has limited functionality.
 The script uses generic parameters and a stack level `Name` tag.
-The `tf-s3-backend.yaml` CloudFormation template appends the AWS account number when forming the S3 bucket and DynamoDB table names.
+The `tf-s3-backend.yaml` CloudFormation template appends the AWS account ID by default when forming the S3 bucket and DynamoDB table names.
+The `AppendAccountID` parameter can be used to disable appending the account ID.
 Customize the script and add additional stack level tags as needed.

 Run `./scripts/cfn.sh --help` for a list of available commands.
 Use the AWS CLI directly to run commands not supported by `cfn.sh`, such as change set and wait commands.